In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 Volume = Weight x Repetitions (reps) x Sets

-But before you think: damn I just need to add more and more volume to get bigger and stronger, it doesn’t work like that.
+But before you think: damn I just need to add more and more volume to get bigger and stronger, I am sorry to disappoint you, but unfortunately, it doesn’t work like that.
 There are other variables which need to be taken into consideration.

-For example, the intensity of our workout, frequency, and muscle stress exert an important influence as well.
+For example, the intensity of your workout, frequency, and muscle stress play a major role in muscle hypertrophy as well.

-The volume is therefore not THE ONLY variable that is relevant, but the MOST IMPORTANT ONE.
+The volume is therefore not the only variable that is relevant, but the most important.

 Furthermore, it seems like the optimal volume for hypertrophy is as important for building strength as muscles are!

-This might sound a bit confusing at first glance, but it is pretty logical!
+This may sound a bit confusing at first glance, but it’s pretty logical!

-When our muscles grow and get bigger, they get stronger at the same time.
+When our muscles grow and get bigger, they get stronger simultaneously.

 Which means bigger muscles can move heavier weights.
-BUT, of course only until a certain point, especially as natural athletes.
+BUT, of course only up to a certain point, especially as natural athletes.

 The same applies to build muscles.
 Adding more volume is only effective until a certain point.
 Where this point is located cannot be answered at a flat rate.
-Everybody is unique which makes it impossible to generalize a value that works for everyone.
+Everybody is unique and individual difference is key.

-Hence it is important for you guys, to give many things a go and test what you feel comfortable with.
-Of course, that does not mean you should train light.
+Hence it is important for you guys, to give many things a go and test what you feel the most comfortable with.
+However, that does not mean you should train light.
 But figure out what your body responds best to.

 Other important aspects to consider when talking about the optimal volume for hypertrophy are the circumstances.